ad-repo/daily-workspace/README.md

 ### 🔍 Search & Discovery
 - **Global Search**: Search entries by text content and/or labels
+- **Status Filters**: Filter by starred, completed, or not completed entries
 - **Search History**: Unlimited search history (no duplicates)
 - **Label Filtering**: Find entries by specific labels
 - **Direct Navigation**: Click search results to jump to specific entries